 - a the Communications Authority Ordinance;

 - b the Broadcasting Ordinance;

 - c the Competition Ordinance;

-- d the Film Censorship Ordinance;28

-- e the Interception of Communications and Surveillance Ordinance;29

-- f the Telecommunications Ordinance;

-26 Octopus runs a rewards programme for customers to incentivise the usage of the Octopus card.
-When one registers for the Octopus reward programme, certain personal data are provided to Octopus.
+27 Octopus runs a rewards programme for customers to incentivise the usage of the Octopus card.
+When one registers for the Octopus reward programme, certain personal data is provided to Octopus.
 In the summer of 2010, it was revealed that Octopus had been selling personal data of those registered for the reward programme to other unrelated service providers (such as insurance companies) for direct marketing purposes.
 In July 2010, Octopus disclosed that it had made HK\$44 million since early 2006 by selling personal data.

-27 See, for example, HKCERT's Security Bulletin entitled 'Foxit Reader Multiple Vulnerabilities', released on 18 August 2017.
+28 See, for example, HKCERT's Security Bulletin entitled Microsoft Monthly Security Update (Aug 2018), released on 15 August 2018.

+- d the Film Censorship Ordinance;29

+- e the Interception of Communications and Surveillance Ordinance;30

+- f the TO;

 - g the UEMO;

-- h the Books Registration Ordinance;30
+- h the Books Registration Ordinance;31

-- i the Registration of Local Newspapers Ordinance;31
+- i the Registration of Local Newspapers Ordinance;32

 - j the TDO; and

 - k the PDPO.